-Virginia General Assembly nears end of marathon session with votes on budget, police oversight bills
+Virginia General Assembly wraps up marathon session with votes on budget, police oversight bills

 Sexual relations between law enforcement and people in their custody — something already prohibited in many states — would be outlawed.

-The House has approved a bill to create a “Marcus Alert,” which would create “community care teams” led by mental-health professionals that would respond along with police to emergency calls related to mental health crises.
-The Senate was expected to approve it Friday.
+The House and Senate approved a bill to create a “MARCUS Alert,” which would create “community care teams” led by mental health professionals that would respond along with police to emergency calls related to mental health crises.
+Senate approval came Friday on a bipartisan 26-to-12 vote.

 The measure is named for Marcus-David Peters, a 24-year-old Richmond teacher shot and killed by Richmond police during a mental breakdown in May 2018.

 The House and Senate, though both led by Democrats, disagreed sharply in some areas.
 The House passed a bill that would have made it easier to sue police for misconduct by eliminating qualified immunity, the legal doctrine that shields officers from civil liability if there is any ambiguity surrounding whether their actions were justified.
-But a Senate committee killed it.
+But a Senate committee defeated it.

 The Senate’s approach, eventually adopted by the House as a compromise, attempts to chip away at that protection by spelling out in the state code when officers may use force, thereby eliminating uncertainty about whether it was justified.

+Debates on two criminal justice measures went down to the wire.
+A Senate bill allowing criminal defendants who are convicted by a jury to opt for sentencing from a judge narrowly passed both chambers.
+But a House bill to allow people convicted of crimes to have their records expunged after a period of time was blocked by the Senate.
+Lawmakers vowed to take that issue up again in the regular session that convenes in January.

-“The special session was a great opportunity for legislators to come together and make real, progressive, well-needed reform when it came to police accountability and racial justice,” said Ashna Khanna, Legislative Director of American Civil Liberties Union of Virginia.
+“The special session was a great opportunity for legislators to come together and make real, progressive, well-needed reform when it came to police accountability and racial justice,” said Ashna Khanna, legislative director of the American Civil Liberties Union of Virginia.
 “We’ve seen some steps forward but Virginia has a very long way to go when it comes to racial justice and police accountability.”

 The view was more mixed for law enforcement, said Wayne Huggins, executive director of the Virginia State Police Association.
 He praised efforts to enhance training and make it easier to “get rid of bad officers.”